MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/New-MgGroupSiteListContentTypeColumn.md

 ## SYNOPSIS
 Add a column to a [content type][contentType] in a site, or a list with a request that specifies a [columnDefinition][columnDefinition].

+> [!NOTE]
+> To view the beta release of this cmdlet, view [New-MgBetaGroupSiteListContentTypeColumn](/powershell/module/Microsoft.Graph.Beta.Sites/New-MgGroupSiteListContentTypeColumn?view=graph-powershell-beta)

 ## SYNTAX

 ### CreateExpanded (Default)